U.S. television talk show host Couric engaged -spokesman

-NEW YORK U.S. television talk show host Katie Couric, whose first husband died of cancer in 1998, is engaged to Chicago banker John Molner, her spokesman said on Tuesday.
+NEW YORK, Sept 3 U.S. television talk show host Katie Couric, whose first husband died of cancer in 1998, is engaged to Chicago banker John Molner, her spokesman said on Tuesday.

 Couric, 56, accepted after Molner, 50, proposed during the weekend.
 They have been dating for about two years.